 The hub of all balance activity in the body is the brainstem, and the brainstem is encircled and protected by the upper cervical spine, the top two segments in the neck.
 These vertebrae, C1 (the atlas) and C2 (the axis), are the most freely movable of the whole spine to account for the range of motion of our head.
 However, being so freely movable comes with a potential downside: the ability to misalign more easily as a result of an injury or wear and tear that occurs over time.

 If you or a loved one are living with any vertigo-causing condition, an important step to take as soon as possible is to schedule a visit to an upper cervical chiropractor.
 Chiropractors who focus on upper cervical care are specialists in understanding how the brain and body work together to achieve a sense of balance.
 When the vertebrae that balance the head are not in proper alignment, it can hinder normal signaling from the body to the brain about position sense.
 This can essentially cause confusion in the brain about how your body is positioned, leading to vertigo episodes as a consequence.

 Upper cervical chiropractic care has helped vertigo sufferers regain their quality of life.
-Whether your vertigo is caused by BPPV, Meniere’s disease, labyrinthitis, vestibular neuritis, or otherwise, an upper cervical chiropractor may be able to help you address the underlying cause.
+Whether your vertigo is due to BPPV or other condition, an upper cervical chiropractor can help you.
+Address the underlying cause of your vertigo is important.
 Use the “Find a Doctor” tab on our website to locate a practitioner close to you.